Effective November 30, 2023

 - Video ads may not be served within display banner ad units (IBV) Only if inventory is clearly marked as a video unit may video ads be served.

 - Suppliers of video inventory are required to ensure no more than one video plays on a page at a time

-- VAST video content should maintain a reasonable balance between content and advertising (e.g., a 30 second ad should not accompany a video with only 15 seconds of content).
+- Video content should maintain a reasonable balance between content and advertising (e.g., a 30 second ad should not accompany a video with only 15 seconds of content).

 SECTION 4 – INVENTORY QUALITY; FRAUD

 PubMatic tests the quality of advertising impressions from Publisher Properties served through the PubMatic Services.
-Publisher shall provide PubMatic with complete transparency with respect to the domain for each such Publisher Property at all times during the Term, and shall comply with, and, upon request, engage PubMatic to use commercially reasonable efforts to assist with, the Inventory Quality controls and procedures (including whitelisting and blacklisting) that PubMatic may institute from time to time regarding inventory quality.
+The Publisher shall provide PubMatic with complete transparency with respect to the “root” (TLD + 1) domain for each such Publisher Property at all times during the Term, and shall comply with, and, upon request, engage PubMatic to use commercially reasonable efforts to assist with, the Inventory Quality controls and procedures (including allowlisting and blocklisting) that PubMatic may institute from time to time regarding inventory quality.

 4.2 INVENTORY QUALITY RISKS